 Maintenance control software has become an essential tool for modern-day maintenance organizations.
 Computerized maintenance management systems (CMMS) and enterprise asset management (EAM) software solutions enable organizations to record, manage and communicate their day-to-day operations.
-The software typically comes equipped with an inventory control module, which is used to track stocked, un-stocked, and special order items that are moved in and out of inventory.
+The software typically comes equipped with an inventory control module, which is used to track stocked, un-stocked and special order items that are moved in and out of inventory.
 Simplify inventory management by tracking the following:

 - Purpose of items